 In England, CCGs usually call these applications individual funding requests (IFRs).

 Usually your cancer specialist will apply on your behalf.
 IFRs need to be made by someone who knows your medical situation well and believes that the drug or treatment will help control your cancer.
 They should make a written request, and many CCGs have specific forms for this.
 If you're too ill to be actively involved in the application, you can ask someone else to act on your behalf.

 Each CCG should have a policy around IFRs.
 It’s important to read this before making an application.
 You can ask the CCG for this information or you may be able to find this on their website.

 The request form should tell you who it should be sent to.
 If this isn't clear, the CCG can provide this information.

 The CCG will consider different factors to help them make its decision.

 Your application should include:

-If your appeal is unsuccessful, you can't appeal again to the PCT, but you can use the NHS complaints procedure or write to the Parliamentary and Health Service Ombudsman.
+If your appeal is unsuccessful, you can't appeal again to the CCG, but you can use the NHS complaints procedure or write to the Parliamentary and Health Service Ombudsman.
 You can also seek legal advice.